-It is true that the data analysis market hasn’t met its demand of specialized data scientists, leaving the sea of industry data unprocessed and unhandled.
+It is true that the data analysis market hasn't met the demand of specialized data scientists, leaving the sea of industry data unprocessed and unhandled.
 Even though the field of data science poses several challenges, there is also a welcoming change of career for data scientist aspirants.
-So what all difficulties contribute to creating data science skills gap across the globe?
+So what difficulties contribute to creating data science skills gap across the globe?

 This blog stands for the answer to how difficult it is for data science aspirants to gain data science expertise.

 Fancying the idea of learning data science sounds easier than actually done, as many young millennials are interested in being a Data Scientist.
 However, in reality, the data science domain poses a good amount of challenges especially if it is the first time you hear about it or you have no background close to the field.
 The potential challenges that may make learning data science difficult for you are:

 Data science fundamentally emerges as a multidiscipline umbrella form of profession involving combined aspects of statistics, analytics, mathematics and programming languages(i.e. Python and SQL) and soft skills like business communication.
 To be a data scientist, you must master all of it -- which is not easy at all.
 However, it would be great to have a clear understanding of what exactly data scientists do so you can learn effectively.

 You may find it easy to target and master each discipline individually, but being an expert in all disciplines will leave you facing great challenges.
 Even learning about each discipline thoroughly requires a lot of focus and dedication.
 For once programming itself is a vast field that takes years for a candidate to master.